How Often Should You Replace Your Roof? Check These Signs!

 1. Your Roof Is Over Its Expected Lifespan

 If your roof is 20+ years old, it’s time to start monitoring for deterioration.
-Even if there aren’t visible signs of damage, aging materials may no longer provide adequate protection.
+If you’re unsure, check your roof installation date through property records or permits.
+Even without visible signs of damage, aging materials may no longer provide adequate protection.

 2. Visible Damage to Shingles